;

 The same range we use for bespoke.
 Wools, silks, linens and blends in every colour you can think of.

-The Range
+The range

-We do not have a separate MTM cloth book.
+We do not have a separate made-to-measure cloth book.
 You choose from the same mills and the same cloths as our bespoke clients.
 Holland and Sherry, Dormeuil, Scabal, Loro Piana and others.
 Fine worsteds for work.
 Silk-wool blends for events.
 Lighter wools, linens and cottons for summer.
 Heavier wools and cashmere for coats.

 Colour

-This is where MTM for women really opens up.
+This is where made-to-measure for women really opens up.
 You are not limited to what the high street decided to stock this season.
 Navy, charcoal, black, yes.
 But also dusty pink, sage, cobalt, champagne, burgundy, emerald, lilac, and anything else you have in mind.
 If you can picture the colour, we can find a cloth to match.

 Your tailor will bring samples so you can see and feel the cloths against your skin.
 What looks good on a swatch card and what looks good on you are not always the same thing.